ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-04.md

 Perform these steps on the app code in your IDE.

-### Step 1 - Create a new Angular Classicinterface
+### Step 1 - Create a new Angular Classic interface

 This step creates a new interface in your app.